PabloRuizCuevas/pep-323/gcopy/custom_generator.md

 To illustrate ```get_loops``` it simply tries to identify the following:

-(Note: each colum is a jump_position with its start and end position identified via '-'; '|' indicates the correct selection)
+(Note: each column is a jump_position with its start and end position identified via '-'; '|' indicates the correct selection)

 ```
                |  |  |